 Fort Lauderdale Pedestrian Accident Lawyer

 With beautiful year-round weather, gorgeous beaches, and a number of outdoor activities, it comes as no surprise that Florida has more pedestrians on average than almost every other state.
 However, this also means that Florida routinely has some of the highest rates of pedestrian accidents that result in injury or death.
-The Fort Lauderdale pedestrian accident lawyers at The Leifer Law Firm in Fort Lauderdale respect the rights of pedestrians and zealously advocate on their behalf with the insurance companies and the court.
+The Fort Lauderdale pedestrian accident lawyers at Leifer & Ramirez in Fort Lauderdale respect the rights of pedestrians and zealously advocate on their behalf with the insurance companies and the court.

 Pedestrian Accident Statistics